MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/install.md

 1. Browse for and select either the **managed** or **unmanaged** version of the *mpa_SAPProcurement* file downloaded in previous step.
 1. Select **Next** and **Next** again.
 1. When prompted, populate the *connection references* by either creating new or selecting existing connections as described in [Set up connections for solutions](set-up-connections.md).
 1. Select **Import** which will start the import process of the *SAP Procurement* solution.
 Wait for the *SAP Procurement* solution to finish importing.
-This can take a few minutes at which point you will be notified with a *Success* message.
+The import process takes a few minutes and once it's complete you're notified with a *Success* message.

 More information: [Solution concepts](/power-platform/alm/solution-concepts-alm)